- Home

 Professionals to see if you are concerned about your child include:

-Social workers – link you to support services and help with emotional, practical or financial issues.
+- Social workers – often part of the cancer care team, can link you with support services and help with emotional, practical or financial issues.

-Psychiatrists – will see children with more serious issues (you will need a referral from a GP if your child is treated privately).
+- Psychiatrists – will see children with more serious issues (you will need a referral from a GP).

 Practical and financial help